Wizards vs. Hornets Player Props Betting Odds

 |3PM

+- He averages 0.5 fewer rebounds than his over/under on Friday (which is 6.5).

-- Ball has averaged nine assists per game this year, 0.5 less than his prop bet on Wednesday (9.5).
+- Ball averages 9.0 assists, 0.5 less than his over/under on Friday.

-- Ball's two made three-pointers per game is 1.5 fewer than his over/under in Wednesday's game (3.5).
+- Ball averages 2.0 made three-pointers, which is less than his over/under on Friday (3.5).

 Check out all the prop bet options FanDuel has to offer!